-7.3.3.3 Aquatic Reptiles and Turtles
+Aquatic Reptiles and Turtles 7.3.3.3

-Western pond turtle $(CSC, FSS)^{14}$
+Western pond turtle (CSC, FSS)16 7.3.3.3.1

-The western, or Pacific, pond turtle (WPT) occurs in a wide variety of aquatic habitats up to 6,000 feet elevation, particularly permanent ponds, lakes, side channels, backwaters, and pools of streams, but is uncommon in high-gradient streams (Jennings and Hayes 1994).
-WPT has declined due to loss of habitat, introduced species, and historical over-collection (Jennings and Hayes 1994), and has been designated as CSC and FSS.
-Isolated occurrences of WPT in lakes and reservoirs sometimes occur from deliberate releases of pets.
-Although highly aquatic, WPT often overwinters in forested habitats and eggs are laid in shallow nests in sandy or loamy soil in summer at upland sites as much as 1,200 feet from aquatic habitats (Jennings and Hayes 1994).
+The western, or Pacific, pond turtle occurs in a wide variety of aquatic habitats up to 6,000 feet elevation, particularly permanent ponds, lakes, side channels, backwaters, and pools of streams, but is uncommon in high-gradient streams (Jennings and Hayes 1994).
+Western pond turtle has declined due to loss of habitat, introduced species, and historical over-collection (Jennings and Haves 1994). and has been designated as CSC and FSS.
+Isolated occurrences of western pond turtle in lakes and reservoirs sometimes occur from deliberate releases of pets.
+Although highly aquatic, western pond turtle often overwinters in forested habitats and eggs are laid in shallow nests in sandy or loamy soil in summer at upland sites as much as 1,200 feet from aquatic habitats (Jennings and Hayes 1994).
 Hatchlings do not typically emerge from the covered nests until the following spring.
-Reese and Welsh (1997) documented WPT away from aquatic habitats for as much as seven months a year and suggested that terrestrial habitat use was at least in part a response to seasonal high flows.
+Reese and Welsh (1997) documented western pond turtle away from aquatic habitats for as much as seven months a year and suggested that terrestrial habitat use was at least in part a response to seasonal high flows.
 Basking sites are an important habitat element (Jennings and Hayes 1994) and substrates include rocks, logs, banks, emergent vegetation, root masses, and tree limbs (Reese undated).
 Terrestrial activities include basking, overwintering, nesting, and moving between ephemeral sources of water (Holland 1991).
-Breeding activity may occur year-round in California, but egg laying tends to peak in June and July in colder climates, when females begin to search for suitable nesting sites upslope from water.
-Adult WPT have been documented traveling long distances from perennial watercourses for both aestivation and nesting, with long-range movements to aestivation sites averaging about 820 feet, and nesting movements averaging about 295 feet (Rathbun et al. 2002).
-During the terrestrial period, Reese and Welsh (1997) found that radiotracked WPT were burrowed in leaf litter.
-Introduced species of turtles (e.g., red-eared sliders) may out-compete WPT for basking sites, and bullfrogs are known to consume hatchling WPT.
+Breeding activity may occur year-round in California, but egg-laying tends to peak in June and July in colder climates, when females begin to search for suitable nesting sites upslope from water.
+Adult western pond turtles have been documented traveling long distances from perennial watercourses for both aestivation and nesting, with long-range movements to aestivation sites averaging about 820 feet, and nesting movements averaging about 295 feet (Rathbun et al. 2002).
+During the terrestrial period, Reese and Welsh (1997) found that radio-tracked western pond turtles were burrowed in leaf litter.
+Introduced species of turtles (e.g., red-eared sliders) may out-compete western pond turtle for basking sites, and bullfrogs are known to consume hatchling western pond turtles.

-CNDDB (2009) reports three occurrences of WPT in the Project Vicinity: Dry Creek (southsouthwest of Collins Lake); a tributary to French Creek (south of South Yuba River State Park); and Sicard Flat Ditch (west of USACE's Englebright Dam).
+CDFG (2009b) reports three occurrences of WPT in the Project Vicinity: Dry Creek (southsouthwest of Collins Lake); a tributary to French Creek (south of South Yuba River State Park); and Sicard Flat Ditch (west of USACE's Englebright Dam).
+There are also TNF or museum records for WPT from three locations on New Bullards Bar Reservoir; in the Middle Yuba River system from Little Willow Creek, a tributary of Indian Creek, north of Grizzly Gulch Creek, and the North San Juan area (TNF 2009).